apple/swift-async-algorithms/Guides/Validation.md

 ## Credits/Inspiration

-One major source of inspiration for the validation diagram system is https://rxjs.dev/guide/testing/marble-testing and particularly the graphical representations from https://rxmarbles.com.
+Some of the major sources of inspiration for the validation diagram system were https://rxjs.dev/guide/testing/marble-testing and the graphical representations from https://rxmarbles.com.
 Both of these were immensely useful to help discuss the expected behaviors of how asynchronous sequences should behave.